Kent Connect to Support

 Advocacy - someone to speak up for you

-An advocate is someone who will support you to make sure that your views and rights are respected, that you are treated fairly, your concerns are taken into account and you have real control over the big decisions in your life.
-They can help you speak up at meetings, deal with difficult issues and help understand important decisions that are being made.
-They are professionally trained, fair and impartial, and the service is completely confidential and independent.
+An advocate is someone who helps you make sure your opinions and rights are respected.
+They ensure you're treated fairly, your worries are heard, and you have control over important decisions in your life.
+They can assist you in speaking up during meetings, handling tough issues, and understanding key decisions.
+Advocates are trained professionals who are fair and unbiased, and their service is private and independent.

 Advocates can help you: